Construction Site Accidents

 On a daily basis, construction workers face some of the most perilous employment conditions in the country.

 Even though construction workers are trained and know basic safety measures, accidents can still happen.
 The risks taken every day during regular construction work make it almost impossible for job sites to remain accident-free.

-Georgia construction injury cases can involve accidents caused by defective or collapsing scaffolds; electrocutions, falls off of or through roofing; falls from ladders; defective machinery such as forklifts, tractors, conveyors, hoists, cranes; malfunctioning tools and other equipment; and the collapse of floors or walls.
+Oregon construction injury cases can involve accidents caused by defective or collapsing scaffolds; electrocutions, falls off of or through roofing; falls from ladders; defective machinery such as forklifts, tractors, conveyors, hoists, cranes; malfunctioning tools and other equipment; and the collapse of floors or walls.